CartoDB/documentation/app/content/carto-user-manual/tutorials/territory_planning_for_personal_care_product.md

     ![Dark matter](/img/cloud-native-workspace/tutorials/tutorial19_map_territory_planning_dark_matter.png)

-21. Let´s create a couple of widgets to more easily be able to explore the map.
-First let´s create a widget to filter merchants by sub-category, and a widget to filter by allocated addressable market (note: the filtering action will not update the summation represented by the territory centres)
+21. Let's create a couple of widgets to more easily be able to explore the map.
+First let's create a widget to filter merchants by sub-category, and a widget to filter by allocated addressable market (note: the filtering action will not update the summation represented by the territory centres)

     Go to the widgets tab and create a widget for "Merchants by category", using the "Merchants with allocated addressable market and territory" source.
 Configure as below: